 Crowdfunding in Europe: data and trends

-crowdfunding in Europa
+crowdfunding in Europe

 Each year the Crowdfunding Research Center publishes the European Crowdfunding Market Report, a document that analyzes the crowdfunding situation in Europe based on the previous year's data provided by platforms.